pershyn/storm-deb-packaging/README.md

 Things to do:
 --------------------

+- [ ] clean-up storm-local on package removal, so it doesn't collide with further installations
 - [ ] check ownership of /usr/lib/storm is storm (but for rest system parts in there is root...) if we use root here, then storm cannot write to its home folder.
 - [ ] check package installation behaviour when home folder exists.
 - [ ] libzmq*.so files executable permission by default (and jzmq).
 Should it be so.